Iran condemns US airstrikes in Syria | DW | 26.02.2021

 Tensions between the Islamic Republic and the US have remained turbulent following Biden's inauguration.
 Relations between the two nations hit a low point during the Trump administration, especially following the assassination of an Iranian top general by the Pentagon in January 2020.

-Trump also pulled the US out of the joint nuclear deal with Iran and several other powers and placed sanctions on Iran.
-While Biden has shown a willingness to return to the deal, hardliners in Iran have demanded greater concessions, such as the removal of all sanctions, before opening negotiations for a return.
+Trump also pulled the US out of the joint nuclear deal with Iran and several other powers and reimposed sanctions on Tehran.
+While Biden has shown a willingness to return to the deal, hardliners in Iran have demanded greater concessions, such as the removal of all sanctions, before opening negotiations.

 Syria is just one zone of contention — the US and other powers are also concerned about the development of Iran's uranium enrichment program and its support for Houthi rebels in Yemen.